stochasticmaterialism/Online-Signature-Verification/README.md

 Ensemble-1 is applied to each of these 3 features individually.
 It consists of 7 classifiers.
 Normalised Distribution Summation framework has been used for this ensemble.
 So, basically we have 3 models one for each type of features.

-Ensemble-2 is combines the 3 models which we get from Ensemble-1.
+Ensemble-2 is combines the 3 models of Ensemble-1.
 The ensemble strategy used here is Majority Voting.